EdwinTPos/Unraveling-Amazon-tree-community-assembly-using-Maximum-Information-Entropy/README.md

 R-code for running the mice imputation, normal and spatial calculations of maximum information entropy using parallel processing.
 A list of used packages is in the MEF.R script, reference list can be found below:

-#Functions for maxent calculations are derived from the FD package and edited to operate in parallel calculation as well as spatial analysis:
+# Source code for maxent calculations are derived from the FD package and edited to operate in parallel calculation as well as spatial analysis:
 Laliberté, E., and P. Legendre (2010) A distance-based framework for measuring functional diversity from multiple traits.
 Ecology 91:299-305.
 Laliberté, E., Legendre, P., and B. Shipley.
 (2014).
 FD: measuring functional diversity from multiple traits, and other tools for functional ecology.
 R package version 1.0-12.